-1. Without pressing the brake pedal, push the ENGINE START/STOP button and place the ignition to the ON/RUN position (do not start the engine).
+- 1. Without depressing the brake pedal, push the EN-GINE START/STOP button and place the ignition to the ON/RUN position (do not start the engine). - 2.
+Push and release the DOWN ∇ arrow button to scroll downward through the main menu to "Vehicle Info."

-- 2. Push and release the DOWN arrow button to scroll downward through the main menu to "Vehicle Info." - 3.
-Push and release the RIGHT arrow button to access the "Vehicle Info" screen, then scroll UP or DOWN to select "Oil Life." - 4.
-Push and hold the RIGHT arrow button to select "Reset," then push and release the Right arrow button to select "NO" or "YES" to reset the Oil Life to 100%. - 5.
-Push and release the Up arrow button to exit the EVIC screen.
+- access the "Vehicle Info" screen, then scroll up or down to select "Oil Life." - 4.
+Push and hold the RIGHT \triangleright arrow button to select "Reset". - 5.
+Push and release the RIGHT > arrow button to select "NO" or "YES" to reset the Oil Life to 100%. - 6.
+Push and release the UP \triangle arrow button to exit the EVIC screen.

-1. Without depressing the brake pedal, cycle the ignition to the ON/RUN position (do not start the engine).
+- 1. Without depressing the brake pedal, cycle the ignition to the ON/RUN position (do not start the engine). - 2.
+Push and release the DOWN ∇ arrow button to scroll downward through the main menu to "Vehicle Info."

-- 2. Push and release the DOWN arrow button to scroll downward through the main menu to "Vehicle Info." - 3.
-Push and release the RIGHT arrow button to access the "Vehicle Info" screen then scroll UP or DOWN to select "Oil Life." - 4.
-Push and hold the RIGHT arrow button to select "Reset," then select "NO" or "YES" by pushing the RIGHT arrow then push the RIGHT arrow button to select reset of the Oil Life to 100%. - 5.
-Push and release the Up arrow button to exit the EVIC screen.
+- 3. Push and release the RIGHT \triangleright arrow button to 3.
+Push and release the RIGHT \triangleright arrow button to access the "Vehicle Info" screen then scroll up or down to select "Oil Life." - 4.
+Push and hold the RIGHT \triangleright arrow button to select "Reset," then select "NO" or "YES" by pushing the RIGHT \triangleright arrow then push the RIGHT \triangleright arrow button to select reset of the Oil Life to 100%. - 5.
+Push and release the UP Δ arrow button to exit the EVIC screen.